cvilas/guidance/process/process.md

 - Follow [developers' code](developers_code.md) for writing software
 - Settle on a [release cadence](release_cadence.md) that encourages continuous delivery
 - Set up the build system to generate and deploy artifacts in one step.
 Rationale: Enables frictionless deployment for testing and release.
 - Maintain a bug database.
-Minimally, a bug report shall contain the following fields:
-  - Complete steps to reproduce the bug
+Minimally, a bug report shall contain: steps to reproduce bug, expected behaviour, observed behaviour, who is it assigned to, fix schedule
-  - Expected behaviour
-  - Observed behaviour
-  - Who is it assigned to
-  - Whether it is fixed or not
 - Use these [profiling tools](profiling.md) to measure performance

 ## Additional guidelines specific to industrial robotics development